loader image

 Natural Hazards Mitigation Planning

-A draft of the 2024 Merrimack Valley Region Multi-Hazard Mitigation Plan is now available
+The final Merrimack Valley Region Multi-Hazard Mitigation Plan is now available

 Hazard Mitigation Planning is the process of identifying natural hazards and assessing the risk they pose to critical community resources.
 By identifying this risk and creating long-term strategies, communities can address vulnerabilities and reduce the loss of life and property.